retr0h/osapi/docs/docs/intro.md

 A CRUD API for managing Linux systems.

-This project aims to provide basic management capabilities to Linux systems, so that they can be used as an Appliance.
+This project provides basic management capabilities to Linux systems, enabling them to be used as appliances.

 <img src="img/logo.png" align="left" width="20%" height="20%" />